GeoffSure/blog/_posts/2021-10-25-atomiczombies.md

 _DKleine’s Atomic Zombies NFTs rise from the dead as they feed on their online encounters_

-NFTs are dead, and it’s time to say hello to undead NFTs — a thrilling new breed of NFTs which is dynamic, efficient, and feeds on attention to pay you back for taking a chance with them.
+NFTs are dead, and it’s time to say hello to undead NFTs — a thrilling new breed of NFTs which is dynamic, efficient, and feeds on attention to pay you back in KOII.

-Tomorrow at 1pm ET, renowned artist and NFT creator [DKleine](https://twitter.com/_dkleine){:target="\_blank"} unleashes [Atomic Zombies](http://atomiczombies.io){:target="\_blank"}, a collection of 10,000 zombie NFTs — all of which are unearthed with a generative set of evolving characteristics.
+This evening, renowned artist and NFT creator [DKleine](https://twitter.com/_dkleine){:target="\_blank"} unleashes [Atomic Zombies](http://atomiczombies.io){:target="\_blank"}, a collection of 10,000 zombie NFTs — all of which are unearthed with a generative set of evolving characteristics.
 The first cross-chain “horde” will be swarming through the NFT world this Halloween season, rewarding their owners for unleashing them on other online denizens.

 Atomic Zombies is launched in collaboration with Koii, and is the first large-scale generative project to explore the unique attention-rewards opportunities of the Arweave and Koii protocols.
 Intrepid collectors have the chance to unlock rare attributes for their Atomic NFT once they are unearthed, and your zombie will spring into action immediately after it is activated on the Areave blockchain, earning KOII tokens for you each time it is viewed online.
 Of course these Atomic Zombies never truly die even if they are starved for attention, and this collection will live on forever... with new features continuously introduced as these radioactive creations take on a life of their own.